 • Jupiter’s DEX aggregation ability is powered by a routing engine called Metis.

-• The protocol also has a perpetuals exchange that allows traders to open leveraged long and short positions for SOL, ETH and wBTC tokens.
+• The protocol also has a perpetuals exchange that allows traders to open leveraged long and short positions for SOL, ETH, and wBTC tokens.

-• Jupiter has advanced trading features such as limit orders, dollar cost averaging and value averaging.
+• Jupiter has advanced trading features such as limit orders, dollar cost averaging, and value averaging.

-• JUP is the governance token of the Jupiter protocol which gives holders the power to vote on network proposals, launchpad projects, and grants.
+• JUP is the governance token of the Jupiter protocol, which gives holders the power to vote on network proposals, launchpad projects, and grants.

 What is Jupiter Crypto Exchange?

-The protocol originally launched in October 2021 as a decentralized exchange aggregator which connected traders with over 22 Solana-based DEXs to find the best price for their trades.
+The protocol originally launched in October 2021 as a decentralized exchange aggregator that connected traders with over 22 Solana-based DEXs to find the best price for their trades.
 Jupiter analyzes liquidity pools on various DEXs such as Orca, Raydium, and Meteora to find the most profitable trading routes for you.
 To give users a centralized exchange-like experience, Jupiter offers TradFi (traditional finance) features like limit orders, dollar cost averaging, and value averaging.
 These tools can help with strategies like buying during bear markets and taking profits during bull markets.
-As per the the founder,
+As per the founder,

 “Jupiter aims to be a full stack ecosystem play to drive the meta forward – onboarding the world into a parallel open financial system that operates independently of the locked system most of us live in today,” – Jupiter’s pseudonymous founder Meow.

 Jupiter’s token swap product is designed for both beginners and experts.
 Crypto newcomers can simply let Jupiter select the optimal trading setting for their trade.
-Meanwhile, users seeking control over their trades have the liberty to adjust trading parameters such as maximum slippage percentage, priority fees, maximum extractable value (MEV) protection, single-pool use, wrapped Solana (wSOL) use and DEX exclusion.
+Meanwhile, users seeking control over their trades have the liberty to adjust trading parameters such as maximum slippage percentage, priority fees, maximum extractable value (MEV) protection, single-pool use, wrapped Solana (wSOL) use, and DEX exclusion.

 Jupiter crypto exchange review